Sales Call Scripts – Cold Call Like a Pro [FREE TEMPLATE]

 - What are you asking for?

-Your sales call script needs to answer these questions truthfully while keeping the biggest cold call haters on the line.
+Your cold calling script needs to answer these questions truthfully while keeping the biggest cold call haters on the line.

 Here’s a secret:

 You and this person have something in common—a background, a hobby, or a piece of knowledge.
 Maybe you went to rival colleges, or are big fans of tattoos, or have worked with the same person in the past.
-Or it could even be a person.
+Or maybe you have some friends in common.
 Facebook recently proved that the degrees of separation between strangers is smaller than we all thought; it’s only 3.5 people.

 How to get there:

-First, take a couple minutes to research your prospect online—the person and the company.
-Find a compliment or a specific pain point; your acknowledgement of this intimate fact can serve as your bond.
+First, before you even begin to dial that first outbound phone call, take a couple of minutes to research your prospect online—the person and the company (this can be done easily by looking up their social media profiles, especially their LinkedIn profile).
+Find a compliment or a specific pain point; your acknowledgment of this intimate fact can serve as your bond.

 Then, come up with a connecting statement for your sales call.
-Something like this:
+You and your salespeople can try something like this:

 - “Hey, I happened to notice that you’re connected to Sarah Cuddy.
 I actually worked with Sarah up until last year at LiveCourse.
 She’s great to work with!”

-- “I’ve had my eye on RealDrive for a while as an awesome company, and I noticed that your team is hiring for a Sales Operations role.
-Congratulations on how fast your scaling!
+- “I’ve had my eye on RealDrive for a while as an awesome company, and I noticed that your team is hiring additional Sales Reps.
+Congratulations on how fast you’re scaling!
 I see you guys all over Boston.”

 - “Before I dive into why I’m calling, I just wanted to say, congrats on the recent funding!
 I read about it on TechCrunch.
 Awesome news for the SaaS community.”

-Here’s an example of a sales call backed with this type of script:
+Here’s an example of this sales call script in action:

 When you’ve already tried and been ghosted, all the more reason to show them personal value.
-As simple as it sounds, the sweeping majority of sales call scripts lack the “what’s in it for you.”
+As simple as it sounds, the sweeping majority of sales call scripts lack the “what’s in it for you” — the value proposition.

 Forbes contributor Carrie Kerpen puts it perfectly: